CiscoDevNet/sdwan-devops/README.md

 ### Simulation

 Simulation can be used for developing new deployments as well as testing changes to current deployments.
-Simulation capabilities are provided by CML^2 or VMware.
-The [Ansible CML^2 Modules](https://github.com/ciscodevnet/ansible-virl) are used to automate deployments in CML^2.
-The [Terraform Modules](https://github.com/CiscoDevNet/terraform-sdwan) are used to automate deployments in VMware.
+Simulation capabilities are provided by CML^2.
+The [Ansible CML^2 Modules](https://github.com/ciscodevnet/ansible-cml) are used to automate deployments in CML^2.

 ### Automation Playbooks

 * `build-ca.yml`
   * Create a local CA in `./myCA`
-* `build-virl.yml` or `build-vmware.yml`
+* `build-cml.yml`
   * Creates Day0 config for VNFs based on the data in the `sdwan.yml` file
   * Provision and start VNFs on virtual infrastructure
 * `config-sdwan.yml`